 Prompt templates

-• Toolset: Tool names, descriptions, parameters
+• Toolset: Tools’ names, descriptions, and parameters

 Conversation history and user memory